basilioss/dwm/README.md

 sudo make install
 ```

-If you've never compiled dwm before, have a look at this guide: https://github.com/sineemore/suckless-101/.
+If you've never compiled dwm before, have a look at this guide: https://github.com/sineemore/suckless-101

-Optionally install [slstatus](https://github.com/basilioss/slstatus) for status bar.